netmanito/vagrant-elk-box-ansible/README.md

 sudo service kibana

 ```

+### Kibana3

+Added as I still work with this version, it downloads directly from [kibana-community/kibana3](https://github.com/kibana-community/kibana3.git) repo.

+It works through nginx as a default configuration on port 80 in the **vagrant-box** but forwarded to http://localhost:8080

+### Nginx

+Nginx is installed to serve kibana3 service

 ## Ansible provisioning
 Ansible is installed on the guest machine by the setup.sh bash script which is run as part of vagrant provisioning.
 Vagrant does actually have a "built-in" provisioner for ansible, but it runs on the host machine, making that option unavailable on windows.
 Myself being one of the unfortunate we roll our own setup installing ansible on the guest machine.
 The last step in the provisioning script is running the playbook located at provisioning/playbook.yml.